potocpav/activity-tracker/README.md

 ### 3.3.0  (In progress)

-- [x] Polish Bluetooth integration with Tindeq Progressor and other scales
+- Polish Bluetooth integration with Tindeq Progressor and other scales
-- [x] New data point list design
+- New data point list design
-- [ ] Swipe to delete data points
+- Swipe to delete data points
+- Allow duplicate activity names

 ### 3.2.0